U.N. says pro-Russia rebels in Ukraine murder, kidnap and torture

 The rebels "are now professionally equipped and appear to benefit from a steady supply of sophisticated weapons and ammunition, enabling them to shoot down Ukrainian military aircraft such as helicopters, fighter jets and transport planes."

-Russia denies Kiev's allegations that it is sending troops and armor to Ukraine.
+Russia denies Kiev's allegations that it is sending troops and armour to Ukraine.
 The U.N. report did not say who was sending arms to the rebels.

 Fighting in eastern Ukraine broke out in April, a month after Russia annexed Ukraine's Crimea Peninsula in response to the toppling of a pro-Moscow president in Kiev.